Scholarships

 Polish American Arts Association (PAAA) Scholarship

-Applicant must be a full time college student, currently enrolled at an accredited college or university in the United States or a high school senior who will be enrolled in summer or fall semester.
+• Applicant must be a full time college student, currently enrolled at an accredited college or university in the United States, with confirmed future attendance at an institution in the summer or fall semester of 2025.
+Students who have not yet attended college, such as high school seniors, are not eligible.

 Jimmy Rane Foundation Scholarships